lambdaclass/concrete/ROADMAP.md

    and publishes the handoff manifest; Phase 6C does not depend on future work.

+## Phase 6D / 6.d: Grammar And Surface Simplification

+Goal: remove the remaining surface special cases that make Concrete harder to read or maintain without weakening the semantic model hardened in Phase 6B.
+This phase is grammar hygiene, not a feature-growth phase: it should reduce syntax, preserve LL(1), and keep Concrete unusual only where the language's guarantees require it.

+Done when: the EBNF, parser, formatter, examples, docs, and syntax gates agree on the simplified surface; `scripts/check_ll1.py grammar/concrete.ebnf` stays green; removed forms have migration fixtures; and no semantic guarantee from Phase 6B regresses.

+Non-goals: do not redesign `if`/`match` expression semantics here, do not remove C-style `for` before a real iteration/range design exists, do not remove `borrow ... as ... in ...` unless scoped APIs fully replace it, and do not replace enum `#` unless a new form remains LL(1)-clean.

+Context: `discard(expr)` is already shipped as E0294, not a Phase 6D task.
+The shipped rule rejects bare pure non-`Unit` `Copy` non-call expression statements;
+calls are excluded because empty capability sets do not prove purity, and non-`Copy` values remain owned by linearity/`destroy`.

+1. Remove stale `fn name!` grammar if the audit confirms it has no active semantic meaning.
+   The current implementation tags entry points by name, and current `.con` sources do not use `fn name!`.
+If this spelling is truly dead grammar, delete it from the EBNF/parser/formatter and add a negative parse fixture.
+If the audit finds a live meaning, document that meaning and keep the syntax intentionally.

+2. Remove value `while ... else`; keep `while` statement-only.
+   Expression-valued `while ... else` is the oddest position-sensitive control form and has historically touched parser, type, lowering, and interpreter behavior.
+Migrate the small fixture surface to explicit state or a clearer later value-block design.
+Acceptance gate: no `whileExpr` constructor or parser branch remains unless intentionally retained for compatibility, and prior loop/break/continue/interp-vs-compiled gates stay green.

+3. Remove postfix member `p->field`; keep function return arrows.
+   Function types and declarations still use `-> T`.
+Only member access through heap/raw/ref values should migrate from `p->field` to `p.field`.
+Field access should auto-deref one permitted layer consistently with indexed access, and unsafe/raw access must remain visible through types, capabilities, and trust reports rather than a second member-access token.
+Acceptance gate: heap/raw field reads and writes previously covered by `->` pass through `.`, while an invalid field-through-non-accessible type still fails with a structured diagnostic.

+4. Keep C-style `for` for now, and record `for-in` as a later iteration feature, not Phase 6D cleanup.
+   C-style `for(init; cond; step)` is heavily used in current examples and proofs.
+A future `for i in 0..n` / `for item in items` design would require range expressions, a built-in or library iteration model, and linearity rules for borrow-vs-consume iteration.
+Do not bundle that feature into this simplification phase.

+5. Keep `if-let` / `while-let`, enum `#`, `borrow ... as ... in ...`, and the
+   current `if`/`match` statement-value model.
+   These forms either carry real ergonomics without macros, preserve LL(1), or have extensive borrow/value-flow coverage.
+Revisit them only in a deliberate later language-design pass with migration evidence, not as opportunistic grammar cleanup.

+6. Add the Phase 6D validation artifact.
+   `scripts/tests/check_phase6d_surface_simplification.sh` should run the LL(1)
+   checker, parser/formatter fixtures, removed-syntax negative tests, migrated heap/raw field-access fixtures, loop-control regressions, and the relevant Phase 6B semantic gates.
+It must prove this phase reduced syntax without weakening ownership, capabilities, diagnostics, or interp-vs-compiled agreement.

 ## Phase 7: Standard Library And Core APIs

 Goal: build the small standard library people need before real workloads,